nthapliyal10/GoogleWikiSearch/README.md

    The data - Logistics, coordinates and site-concerns is stored in the file : /src/main/resources/RetrievedData.
 This data is compared with pre-stored data in     /src/main/resources/BaseData/testDataExpected.csv file.

    The result report is generated at - target/site/cucumber-reports.html

+   Note: There were non-ASCII characters present in the data, they have also been handles.